ralhadeff/basic-machine-learning/Glossary.md

 ## Glossary

-This is an incomplete list of terms relating to Data Science and Machine Learning.
+An incomplete list of terms related to Data Science and Machine Learning.

 Note: these descriptions are written in a way that helps me understand and remember them better, and I apologize if anyone finds them unhelpful.
 <br>